-From chocolate manufacturing to changing how we shop
+Yasmin Ali interviews Rachel Cooke about her journey from chocolate manufacturing to changing how we shop

-MY name is Yasmin Ali and I’m a chemical engineer working in the energy industry.
+I’m a chemical engineer working in the energy industry.
 I was originally attracted to study chemical engineering because of the breadth of career opportunities it provides.
 To showcase this diversity, I will be talking to a range of fellow chemical engineers to find out what they do, how they got there, and why they do it.

 For this installment, I spoke to Rachel Cooke, central programs engineering manager for Amazon in Europe, based in Luxembourg.